 Luckily for you, we have made up an indica flower list for your convenience.
 Here are links to some of the best indica strains on the market in Canada.

-Sativa weed (genus Cannabis Sativa) is a subset of cannabis that is commonly used for its uplighting, creative, and energetic effects.
-This uplighting nature is what makes sativa marijuana ideal for daytime use.
+Sativa weed (genus Cannabis Sativa) is a subset of cannabis that is commonly used for its uplifting, creative, and energetic effects.
+This uplifting nature is what makes sativa marijuana ideal for daytime use.
 In fact, some sativa strains actually make some people want to be more socially active.
 However, it should be noted that some sativa strains can actually cause effects normally associated with indica marijuana.
+This

 Unlike cannabis indica, cannabis sativa had its origins in hot and dry climates with long summers.
 Locations closer to the equator are common areas where sativa strains do their best.
 This includes Southeast Asia, Africa and Central America.
 Each of these countries have a long and rich history with cannabis.